 For background see:

-R v M (2015) – Cash Forfeiture application (Operation Solway), City of London Corporation: Represented applicant City of London: agreed forfeiture of £230,000 plus order for applicant’s costs.
+R v M – Cash Forfeiture application (Operation Solway), City of London Corporation: Represented applicant City of London: agreed forfeiture of £230,000 plus order for applicant’s costs.

-R v L (2015) – Confiscation.
+R v L – Confiscation.
 Croydon Crown Court: Defending: Achieved 58% reduction in benefit figure for client.

 Other Serious Crime

-R v S (2016) – Possession with intent to supply cocaine.
+R v S – Possession with intent to supply cocaine.
 Expert subjective DNA evaluation where statistical analysis not possible.
 Prosecuted to conviction at trial and sentence.
 Seven-and-a-half-year sentence: Oxford Crown Court.

+R v AB – Prosecuted to conviction at trial and sentence in Section 18 GBH with Intent of man who bit off part of victim’s ear.
+Six-year sentence: Blackfriars Crown Court.

 R v AB – Prosecuted to conviction and sentence in Section 18 GBH with Intent by sustained attack with golf club to skull and body: Blackfriars Crown Court.

-R v O & Others (2014) – Prosecuted to conviction and sentence in Aggravated Burglary: Blackfriars Crown Court.

-Criminal Bar Association; INSEAD Alumni Association.
+Criminal Bar Association; INSEAD Alumni Association, Fraud Advisory Panel.